smallproject/smallproject/README.md

 Welcome to my professional portfolio!
 This repository showcases my technical and soft skills, along with notable achievements throughout my software development journey.

+I'm a passionate Software Development student currently pursuing my Bachelor's degree in HBO-ICT.
+I specialize in full-stack development with a growing focus on modern web technologies and practical software architecture.

+I enjoy building meaningful digital solutions — from intuitive user interfaces to robust backend systems.
+Whether working on school projects, freelance work, or personal ventures like FutureSeed (a school management system), I’m always striving to learn, improve, and deliver clean, maintainable code.
 ---

 ## 🧠 Skills